 Polyester fleece is a soft and fuzzy fabric that was developed in the 80’ and has since then been widely used for mid-layer clothing.
 Fleece is made by napping a polyester fabric which results in increased thickness and establishing air pockets for insulation.
 It usually comes in different densities (from 100g/m2 to 300g/m2) and textures which offer different levels of insulation.
 Fleece offers a superior warmth-to-weight ratio in comparison to Merino wool but inferior to goose down or synthetic fill materials.
 A jacket made of fleece with a density of 300g/m2 will in average be three times less warm than a jacket that uses high-end synthetic insulation and five times less warm than a jacket that uses high-end goose down for insulation.
 The main advantages of fleece mid-layers are that they absorb very little moisture (up to 0.4% in their own weight), dry very fast and efficiently wick moisture to the outside where it can evaporate or pass to the next layer.
 Therefore, they are perfect for wearing directly over a base layer.
 A popular manufacturer of fleece fabric is Polartec which offers several different types of this fabric; Polartec Classic, Polartec High Loft and Polartec Thermal Pro.
 These types differ by performance; the Polartec High Loft has a structure that imitates animal fur with longer, thicker “hairs” in order to create and maintain loft for trapping warm air while the Polartec Thermal Pro offers a durable wind and water repellent exterior in addition to superb insulation.

-- Best Hiking Advice on Fleece
+Our Advice on Fleece

-We recommend polyester fleece mid-layer clothing for hiking trips in all conditions as it dries fast, wicks moisture away and offers decent insulation.
+We recommend polyester fleece mid-layer clothing for hiking trips in all conditions because it dries fast, wicks moisture away and offers decent insulation.
 In very cold conditions we recommend wearing a light (100g/m2) fleece garment over a base layer but under a heavier down/synthetic jacket in order to reduce the conductive heat loss.

 Source: Natural – Sheep